Fishing Charters in Siesta Key

 Snook fishing is usually very good in the fall as well.
 Fish have moved off of the beaches and passes and into the backwater areas on the east side of Siesta Key.
 This area of Little Sarasota Bay and Roberts Bay is prime snook and redfish habitat.
 Mangrove shorelines and oyster bars are plentiful.
 The key is finding spots with a little bit of water depth, between 2 feet and 4 feet deep.
 Anglers chumming with larger live baits or working the shorelines and casting lures will do well.

 Fall action in the inshore Gulf of Mexico is often times better than spring.
 The main reason for this is that the weather patterns are more stable.
 This results in optimum conditions being present on more days.
 Days of high pressure will result in Northeast winds which will have the waters close to shore, in clear.
 False albacore in particular are more plentiful in the fall.
+Spanish mackerel will usually be found in good numbers and are less finicky than the false albacore.
+Larger king mackerel can be found close to shore on some days and are most often caught by trolling spoons, plugs, and live bait.

 Fishing charters on Siesta Key